bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 54°
+- 55°
-- Overcast
+- Misty
-- 97% humidity
+- 99% humidity
-- 4 mph wind
+- 3 mph wind
-- 98% cloud cover
+- 94% cloud cover
-- 54 AQI 🟨
+- 53 AQI 🟨
-- 0.37 inches of rain in the past 24 hours
+- 0.35 inches of rain in the past 24 hours
-- 0.1 inches of rain expected in the next 48 hours
+- 0.06 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>